 There are of course many potential risks on the road, including substance abuse and a host of electronic distractions.
 School bus drivers share these with motorists and truck drivers alike.
 Unlike cars or trucks, however, school buses generally do not have seat belts.
-That is concern for many safety advocates.
+That is a concern for many safety advocates.

 Source: “Students injured in NC school bus crash,” Fox Carolina, Casey Vaughn, 10-24-12